yohanhwang12/yohanhwang12.github.io/README.md

 ## Getting Started

 This project is up and running as a github page.
-Simply click on this link: <a href="yohanhwang12.github.io" target="_blank">Yohan's Resume</a>
+Simply copy and paste the following address in your browser's address bar: yohanhwang12.github.io

 You can navigate the resume simply by scrolling or using the navbar at the top.